-A businesswoman turned peace activist, Mariam Jalabi is Director of the Syrian National Coalition’s office at the United Nations in New York.
+A businesswoman turned peace activist, Mariam Jalabi is Representative of the Syrian National Coalition’s office at the United Nations in New York.
 Born in Damascus and raised in the Golan Heights, Ms. Jalabi ran a fashion company, advancing women’s freedom of movement through clothing, until the revolution began in 2011.

 Ms. Jalabi then shifted to political work, advocating for democracy and gender equality as a founding member of the Syrian Non-Violence Movement.
 She led events and rallies in support of the Syrian revolution and joined the largest political opposition group, the Syrian National Coalition.
 She has directed the coalition’s New York office to the UN since 2013.

 A passionate advocate for women’s inclusion in the Syrian peace process, Ms. Jalabi has counseled negotiators for the Syrian opposition as a member of the Women’s Advisory Committee to the talks.
 In her work with the Syrian Women’s Network and the Syrian Feminist Lobby, she has spearheaded numerous initiatives to expand the political participation of Syrian women and minorities, as well as to increase their presence in the media.

 Zainah Anwar - Malaysia

 Zainah Anwar is a founding member and former Executive Director of Sisters in Islam, a non-governmental organization working on the rights of Muslim women within the framework of Islam.
 She is now the Director of Musawah, the SIS-initiated Global Movement for Equality and Justice in the Muslim Family.
 She also writes a monthly column, Sharing the Nation, for the Star, the largest English-language daily in Malaysia.

 Dr. Lindiwe Majele Sibanda - Zimbabwe